MiriamPapp/photo-forum/README.md

 If you want to serve the github pages on your computer (for example to change and test them), you need an [installed Ruby](https://www.ruby-lang.org/) interpreter.
-Then call enter the following commands in your terminal window:
+Then enter the following commands in your terminal window:
 ```Shell
 gem install bundler jekyll
 cd docs  <- the directory in this project